SueBee21/easy-readme/README.md

 # easy-readme

   ## Description

-This project creates a readme dynamically in the command line.
+  This project is a command-line application that dynamically generates a README file.
+This application with reduce the time necessary for developers to create a good README and containts everything needed for a professional README file.

-  ## Table of Contents
+  ## Table of Contents (Optional)

   * [Installation](#installation)
   * [Usage](#usage)